miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA/README.md

 _Table 2 The buttons on the user interface._

-# Creating your first Linear Regression Pro model
+# Creating your first TrendLine model

 In this section, you will learn how to: